-I awoke sick Saturday morning.
-I had a sore throat.
-I thought it was strep.
+I awoke sick Saturday morning with a sore throat.
+I thought maybe it was strep throat.
 Drank lemon echinacea Throat Coat tea, sprayed a throat numbing liquid, and took two Alleves.
 Ate breakfast.

 As the day progressed, I began to feel achy and chilled.
 Not much nasal congestion, and my throat became less sore, so it was probably not a cold.
 Pretty sure this was some type of influenza.
-First stop, tonsils, right?
+The first battle of an invader with the immune system takes place in the tonsils, right?
 They fought hard, thank you very much, but were overpowered by a virus.

 Sigh.
 Who knows how long this will last?

 I did whatever I could think of to boost my immune system.
-I drank Tulsi tea, then made tea from fresh ginger and drank that.
-I ate a clove of garlic!
-I did EFT three times.
-I did the thymus thump often.
-I took three long naps.
-I had no appetite at all, but stayed hydrated with teas and water.
+I drank Tulsi tea, then made tea from fresh ginger steeped in hot filtered water and drank that.
+I ate a clove of garlic.
+(Slice thinly and swallow quickly, don’t chew.)

 I finally remembered I owned a thermometer and took my temperature Saturday night.
 It was 102.2 degrees F.

 That evening was the worst of it.
 I couldn’t lie still.
 Kept needing to flex and point my feet and circle my ankles, changing position often.
-All I can figure out is that these movements were activating meridians and moving lymph.
+Weird, huh?
+All I can figure out is that these movements were activating meridians (several of which begin or end at the feet) and moving lymph.

-I’ve learned in my studies of trauma recovery to let the body move as it needs to, unless it’s dangerous.
+I’ve learned in my studies of trauma recovery to allow the body to move as it needs to, unless it’s dangerous.
+So on with the foot movements.

 Sunday morning I felt a bit better.
 Took my temperature twice that day, 99 in a.m., 100 in p.m.
 Aches and chills were gone, and my appetite came back somewhat later in the day, but my energy was low.
 I decided to stay home yesterday (Monday), believing that resting would speed my full recovery.

 It seems I had a mini-virus, a two-day bout of illness.
-I have no idea if what I did shortened the duration of it, or if it would have been a 48-hour bug no matter what I did.
+I have no idea if what I did shortened the duration of it, or if it would have been a 48-hour bug no matter what.
 You’d need a scientific experiment with a control group to determine that, and there could still be variables unaccounted for.

-Still, it just feels better to know that I did what I could to boost my immune system.
+Still, it just feels better to know that I did what I could to strengthen my immune system.

 I have so much to do this week, it’s imperative that I recover quickly.
 I need to clean out my shed, get boxes, pack, and work three days this week.
 I need to get well.
 I made an acupuncture appointment because it helps.